kshitijl/minimal-fuzzing-example/README.md

-# An minimal example for playing with fuzzing
+# A minimal example for playing with fuzzing

 I created this repository to learn about fuzzing.
 It contains a very small C++ program created for the express purpose of being fuzzed.
 The program is a